Amr-Eldfrawy/SIC-XE-assembler/README.md

 -The parser is to handle all storage directives (BYTE, WORD, RESW, and RESB).

 -Output
--a) The symbol table.
+o a) The symbol table.
--b) The source program in a format similar to a listing file ,also A meaningful error message is printed below the line in which an error occurred.
+o b) The source program in a format similar to a listing file ,also A meaningful error message is printed below the line in which an error occurred.

 -phase 2
--It is required to implement Phase-2 of a (cross) Assembler for (a subset of) SIC/XE machines.
+o It is required to implement Phase-2 of a (cross) Assembler for (a subset of) SIC/XE machines.
 Phase-2 specification requires the following:

 -1) Input:

--Source file name "src.txt" via a (.exe).
+o Source file name "src.txt" via a (.exe).

 -2) Process:

--The input source file is parsed in order to produce pass-1, after that the symbol table produced in phase-1 is used while forming phase-2 assembled file and object code.
+o The input source file is parsed in order to produce pass-1, after that the symbol table produced in phase-1 is used while forming phase-2 assembled file and object code.

--The assembler for phase-2 should support:
--1.
-EQU and ORG statements.
+The assembler for phase-2 should support: o 1.
+EQU and ORG statements. o 2.
--2.
 Simple expression evaluation.
 A simple expression includes simple (A
 <op> B) operand arithmetic, where <op> is one of +,-,*,/ and no spaces
 surround the operation, eg. A+B.

 -3) Output:
--The output of the assembler should include (at least):
--1.
-Object-code file whose format is the same as the one described in the text book in section 2.1.1 and 2.3.5.
+o The output of the assembler should include (at least): o 1.
+Object-code file whose format is the same as the one described in the text book in section 2.1.1 and 2.3.5. o 2.
--2.
 A report at the end of pass2.
 Pass1 and Pass2 errors should be included as part of the assembler report, exhibiting both the offending line of source code and the error.